Light Therapy

 Best Full-Body Panel: Hooga HG1500

-If you want to treat large posterior chain groups (back, hamstrings, glutes) in a single session, the HG1500 is Hooga's full-size option.
-It uses 300 LEDs at 660 nm + 850 nm and is the model most often used to approximate a half-body or near-full-body session at home.
+If you want to treat large posterior-chain groups (back, hamstrings, glutes) in a single session, the HG1500 is Hooga's full-size option, combining 660 nm and 850 nm across a much larger panel to approximate a half-body session at home.

 Honest limitations: Significantly more expensive than the HG300.
 Requires wall mounting or a dedicated stand for proper use.